spacegears/RAWR/README.md

 - [Pterodactyl Panel](https://github.com/pterodactyl/panel) - Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go. ([Website](https://pterodactyl.io/))
 <br>`by pterodactyl` `PHP` `TypeScript` `Docker` `MIT`

-- [WindowsGSM Panel](https://github.com/WindowsGSM/WindowsGSM) - A powerful tool to manage game servers.
-Equipped with a GUI for server admins to install, import, start, stop, restart, update, and automate multiple servers with a push of a button. ([Website](https://windowsgsm.com/products/windowsgsm-desktop/))
-<br>`by WindowsGSM` `C#` `MIT`

 ### Game Servers - Docker